menu

 Basic precautions

 A regular visual inspection of the roof should be undertaken, particularly after the winter months, to ensure that tiles and fittings have not been damaged and that moss and lichen growths that could affect the flow of water off the roof are removed.
-Any openings or ventilation grills should be checked and cleared if blocked.
-Gutters should be cleared of debris and leaves.

 Access to roof

-Care should be taken to avoid access to the roof by window cleaners, aerial installers, etc. without adequate access equipment that meets the requirements of Health and Safety regulations in addition to providing protection to the roof covering.
+Care should be taken to avoid access on the roof by window cleaners, aerial installers, etc. without adequate access equipment that meets the requirements of Health and Safety regulations in addition to providing protection to the roof covering.

 If ladders are used for temporary access to the roof, the ladders should not rest against the tiles without a suitable packing material to protect the tiles against breakage.

 Scaffolds should be used where the repair work is extensive.
-All independently tied scaffold should conform to BS EN 12811-1:2003
+All independently tied scaffold should conform to BS EN 12811-1.

 Repair and replacement of broken tiles

-To repair damaged tiling raise the damaged tiles carefully with a trowel, supporting adjacent tiles in order to facilitate their removal and the installation of the replacement unit.
-Where the tiles are nailed carefully remove the nails using a ‘slaters rip’.
-Fit the replacement tile or tiles ensuring each tile is mechanically fixed using an appropriate fixing method as recommended by the manufacturer e.g. adhesive or screws/clips.
+To repair damaged tiles lift the damaged tiles carefully with a trowel, supporting adjacent tiles in order to facilitate their removal and the installation of the replacement unit.

 Major repairs